 These symptoms are sometimes more bothersome after laser surgery, especially if the pupil dilates beyond the size of the treatment zone.
-While many patients may see halos or a ghosting of images at night during the first month following treatment, it is rare for these side effects to interfere with their activities.
+While many patients may see halos or ghosting of images at night during the first month following treatment, it is rare for these side effects to interfere with their activities.
 The effects almost always clear in the first three months, and the overwhelming majority of significant glare problems resolve on their own by six months.

 Patients that have residual under corrections, overcorrections or astigmatism after LASIK will most often experience some glare, halos or aberrations with their night vision until their vision is corrected by glasses, contacts, or enhancement surgery.
-If problems with glare do persist, patients tend to benefit from weak prescription night glasses or from the use of eye drops at dusk that reduce the size of their pupils.
+If problems with glare do persist, patients tend to benefit from weak prescription night glasses or from the use of eye drops at dusk that reduces the size of their pupils.

 Some patients with very widely dilating pupils and large corrections may not be optimal candidates for LASIK, as their risk of glare and halos may be higher.
 Customized laser treatment programs, such as the ones used with our WaveLight® EX 500 Hz Excimer Laser with 9.0mm treatment zones, can greatly reduce the chance of these problems.
-Also excimer laser tracking devices which assure the centration of treatment directly over the pupil minimize the incidence of glare and halos.
-The WaveLight® EX 500 Hz has the greatest sensitivity (compared to any other laser released in the United States) in adjusting to eye movements allowing the greatest precision, placement and safety for the patient.
+Also, excimer laser tracking devices which assure the centration of treatment directly over the pupil minimize the incidence of glare and halos.
+The WaveLight® EX 500 Hz has the greatest sensitivity (compared to any other laser released in the United States) in adjusting to eye movements allowing the greatest precision, placement, and safety for the patient.
 It is important for your surgeon to know if you have problems with glare prior to your surgery.

 Loss of Best-Corrected Visual Acuity